jimmy-martin/martin/README.md

 ## Docs

-Documentation for the project are in `docs/project`
+Documentation/files useful for the project are in `docs/project`

 ## License